ainneo/cyberao/README.md

-# Cyberao
 ## Description
-This is a very simple responsive static web site showcasing my react.js projects.
+This is a simple responsive static web site showcasing my react.js projects.

 ## Technologies Used
 * JavaScript